 The new manager of the Boston Red Sox, Bill Carrigan, reportedly made a good cash offer to the Tigers a couple of weeks before the 1914 season, but Gainer had been hitting well in spring training and manager Hugh Jennings said he intended to keep him at least until the season started.
 Detroit had finished in sixth place for two years in a row, however, and some changes did need to be made.
 Young first baseman George Burns played very well for the Tigers and Gainer appeared in only one game for Detroit, coming in late in a game on May 14.
 On May 24 his contract was sold to the Red Sox for a reported $7,500.x

 Almost right after reporting to the Red Sox, Gainer was injured again – a charley horse – and was unable to play.
 Frustrated, the team put him on waivers on July 18 but there were no takers.
 Gainer appeared in 38 games for Boston in 1914, batting .238.
-He played the outfield in six games at a time when Tris Speaker was hurt.
 Over the wintertime, Sox owner Joe Lannin decided he would keep Gainer, a backup for popular first baseman Dick Hoblitzell, instead of seeking to trade him.
 It was a smart move.
 Hobby did play well for the Red Sox in 1915, but not quite as well as 1914, and Gainer got a chance to get into about half the games, too.
-He appeared in 82 games and hit .295, with 29 RBIs – his batting average second only to that of Tris Speaker.
+He appeared in 82 games and hit .295, with 29 RBIs – his batting average third only to Tris Speaker and Babe Ruth.
 He didn’t get much time in the World Series against the Philadelphia Phillies, but was 1-for-3 in the one game he appeared in.
-He pinch-hit for Hobby in Game Three and grounded into a double play, but then singled to lead off the eighth and scored on Duffy Lewis’s game-tying home run.
-The Red Sox won the game on Hooper’s homer in the ninth, and later won the Series.
+He pinch-hit for Hobby in Game Five and grounded into a double play, but then singled to lead off the eighth and scored on Duffy Lewis’s game-tying home run.
+The Red Sox won the game and the Series on Hooper’s homer in the ninth.

 Gainer also got into only one game in the 1916 World Series, but he made it count.
 It was Game Two, played in Boston at Braves Field (which the Red Sox had borrowed for its larger capacity) and Gainer pinch-hit for Larry Gardner in the bottom of the 14th inning of a 1-1 matchup between two southpaws, Brooklyn’s Sherry Smith and Boston pitcher Babe Ruth.
 As the day grew dark and this clearly would be the final frame, Hoblitzell drew his fourth base on balls of the game to lead off and Lewis sacrificed him to second.
 Carrigan had the speedier Mike McNally run for Hobby and asked the right-handed Gainer to hit for the left-handed Gardner.
 Gainer slashed a single between third and short and into left field, where Zack Wheat had been playing deep.
 The hit scored McNally with the winning run.
 “Del Gainer, Hero” read the subhead in the Hartford Courant.

-During the regular season, Gainer had backed up Hoblitzell, typically hitting against left-handed pitchers, appearing in 54 games and batting .254 with 18 RBIs.
-But he’d come up big in his biggest moment of the season.
+During the regular season, Gainer had backed up Hoblitzell, typically hitting against left-handed pitchers, appearing in 56 games and batting .254 with 18 RBIs.
+The Red Sox defeated the Brooklyn Dodgers to win their second straight World Series.
 He had not been among the Red Sox players who took part in a postseason exhibition game in New Haven to raise a little more cash, but the entire team was penalized for the actions of the dozen who did and had the traditional world champion emblems (the equivalent of today’s championship rings) withheld.

 Gainer played the same role in 1917 that he had become accustomed to – platooning with and backing up Hoblitzell at first base.
 He got into almost the same number of games as in 1916 – 52 – but this year hit for a .308 average and drove in 19 runs.
 Though he had not played much, his average when he did play was second only to Babe Ruth’s.
 Boston finished in second place, nine games behind the Chicago White Sox.
 His biggest headline came after a game on August 21 in Chicago when he and White Sox first baseman Chick Gandil got involved in a brief bout in the White Sox dugout after the game.
 Gandil claimed that Gainer had tried to spike him in the fourth inning.
 (The account in the Hartford Courant did indeed say that Gainer had “slid viciously into first with his spikes high” and that Gandil had been just able to get out of the way.)